dlcs/protagonist/docs/rfcs/015-iiif-av-delivery-channel-settings.md

 _NOTE:_ the value should also be lowercase

 Finally, this format can be extended with additional information, for example `System preset: Generic 480p 4:3`, could become `video-mp4-480p-4:3` if there was already a `System preset: Generic 480p 16:9` used.

+## Location of settings

+These settings will be located in the engine as a single source of truth.

+For the API, an API call in engine will be made available to the API to retrieve the valid values.
+These should be retrieved at the point the policies are required (i.e.: uploading media), rather than on startup and should be cached for a period of time.